PointCloudLibrary/pcl/doc/tutorials/content/pcl_visualizer.rst

 .. code-block:: cpp

     ...
-    viewer->addPointCloud<pcl::PointXYZRGB> (point_cloud_ptr, rgb, "sample cloud");
+    viewer->addPointCloud<pcl::PointXYZRGB> (cloud, rgb, "sample cloud");
     ...

 Finally, when we add the point cloud, we specify the colour handler when we add the point cloud to the viewer.
-Note also that we must now specify the point type as a template argument to the ``addPointCloud<>()`` method.
-The version we used in the first code sample is the only version of this method that does not require a template parameter, because it can only handle ``PointXYZ`` data.
-All other versions require the point type.

 Custom colours